-The 8/12 roofline pitch is enhanced by king post end pieces and the framework can be left open for a pergola effect or enclosed to make it weatherproof.
-Add flooring, shingles, doors and windows to fashion a useful, compact workspace or storage shed.
+The 8/12 roofline pitch is enhanced by king-post end pieces and the framework can be left open for a pergola effect or enclosed to make it weatherproof.
+While the plan has an 8″ roof pitch by default we have added the dimensions for 3, 4, 5, 6, 7, 9, 10, 11, 12-inch roof pitches to allow you the option to choose.
+Add flooring, shingles, doors, and windows to fashion a useful, compact workspace or storage shed.
 You might even make a playhouse for the kids that would be the talk of the neighborhood.

 It also provides how-to details for assembling the wooden members so your structure is sturdy and solidly built.
 Choose redwood or cedar if you’re building a pergola or open porch for durability and weather resistance and finish with an oil-base stain or waterproofing product.
 If you’ll be enclosing your structure to build a storage shed, standard dimensional lumber will work fine for this project.